-Office Location: Online via Zoom (meeting ID available on Canvas) Email: McKnightMorgan@fhda.edu (preferred mode of contact) Office Hours: Mondays, 10:30am - 11:30am (online) Class Days/Times: Mondays and Wednesday, 1:30pm - 3:20pm Classroom: L43 Prerequisites: Eligibility for English 1A or ESL 5 Transferable: This course meets the Communication Requirement: 5 units of credit
+Office Location: Online via Zoom (meeting ID available on Canvas) Email: McKnightMorgan@fhda.edu (preferred mode of contact)

+Office Hours: Wednesdays, 9:50am - 10:50am (online) Class Days/Times: Tuesdays and Thursdays, 7:30am - 9:45am will be available on our Canvas homepage

+Classroom: Class meets fully online via Zoom - Access to the Zoom meeting ID and password

+Prerequisites: Eligibility for English 1A or ESL 5

+Transferable: This course meets the Communication Requirement: 5 units of credit

-Mode of Instruction: Hybrid Course
+Mode of Instruction: Synchronous Online Course

-This is as a hybrid course, which means that you will need to be present in class each Monday and Wednesday, and you can also anticipate that multiple assignments will be required to be completed online throughout the quarter, outside of our in-person meeting times.
-We will cover how you can go about submitting your online assignments in the first week of the course.
-As long as you complete the weekly online assignments before the assignment due dates, you will be in good shape.
-Also feel free to contact me via Canvas or email if you ever have any questions on the online assignments for this course.
+This is as a synchronous online course, which means that you will need to be present in class each Tuesday and Thursday via our online meeting platform (Zoom), and you can also anticipate that multiple assignments will be required to be completed online outside of our synchronous meeting times throughout the quarter.
+The major speech assignments in this course will be required to be completed during our synchronous meeting times.
+We will cover how you can go about submitting all required assignments in the first week of the course.
+As long as you complete all the online homework assignments before the assignment due dates and are prepared for all in-class assignments, you will be in good shape.
+Also feel free to contact me via Canvas or email if you ever have any questions on any of the assignments for this course.